kitchen

 What this gives you: Instant coffee bar personality with minimal effort and zero counter space used.

-8. Tray-based counter station
+8. Tray-based counter coffee station

 The simplest coffee bar idea is also one of the most effective: a well-chosen tray that corrals your coffee essentials into a cohesive zone.
 Place a wood, marble, or rattan tray on your counter and arrange your coffee maker, a canister for beans, and your daily mug on it.
 The tray defines the coffee area visually and makes cleaning up spills as simple as lifting and wiping.